purpleidea/flabbergast/flabbergast-manual.md

 In most languages, afterthoughts are not appreciated.
 However, most configurations are nothing but afterthoughts and exceptions.
 “I want the test version of the webserver to be the same as the production except for the database connection.”
 “I want the videos SMB share to be the same as the documents SMB share with a few extra users.”
 Flabbergast is built to service “except”, “and”, and “but”.
 Everything is malleable and done in such a way that it can be changed even if the base version didn't anticipate that change.
 There's no concept of Java's `final`, or C++'s `const`.

 Most languages, particularly object-oriented languages, have a lot of plumbing: taking data from one place and copying it to another.
-Most constructors in OO languages spend their time stuffing parameters into fields.
-There is a push in multi-paradigm object-oriented languages, including Scala, Ruby, Boo, and Nemerle, to have the compiler write the plumbing, freeing the programmer to work on the real logic.
+Most constructors in object-oriented languages spend their time stuffing parameters into fields.
+There is a push in multi-paradigm object-oriented languages, including Scala, Ruby, Groovy, Boo, and Nemerle, to have the compiler write the plumbing, freeing the programmer to work on the real logic.
 Flabbergast has a different approach: don't have plumbing at all.
 Define the data where it should be defined and use inside-out lookup to pull data from the wherever.
 Copying data is generally a sign that inside-out lookup is not being used effectively.

 Although Flabbergast has the `?:` attribute definition, it should almost never be used.
 This is one of the most frequent mistakes of novice programmers.
 If there's a value needed, just use it; there's no need force the consumer of a template to fill in the blank.
 The real use case is for things that must be provided and unique.
 For instance, the name of an SMB share is probably best defined with `?:`, but the users certainly are not.